 More Thoughts

 This section includes some more ideas in Buddhism.
-There are many lists in Buddhism, and, like all religions, many ideas in Buddhism can be traced to the culture in which it arose (initially India/ Hinduism) or the cultures where it spread.
-The words and teachings themselves are simply tools- use the tools to understand and practice beyond the words.
+There are many lists in Buddhism, and, like all religions, many ideas in Buddhism can be traced to the culture in which it arose (initially India/ Hinduism) and/or the cultures where it spread.
+The words and teachings themselves are simply tools- use the tools as necessary for the practical uses of the mind in daily living.
+Science and logic are excellent tools for the thinking mind, and while many ideas in Buddhism don't necessarily contradict science and logic, they can go beyond the realms of science and logic.
+Develop a practice beyond words, thoughts, concepts, and ideas- this helps to "see the world as it is, not as we wish it to be."

-There are many other resources available (books, internet, articles, groups, videos, etc.) to explore the ideas here further.
-Different schools of Buddhism may have variations of these (or not even consider them important).
+There are many other resources available (books, internet, articles, groups, videos, etc.) to explore these things further if needed.

 Three Poisons